 Creating a Custom Manager Role

-- From your homepage, select Users.
+- From your homepage, select Users > Managers.

 - In the left roles list, click Add Custom Role (button located after Default roles).